Zhe Lim

 Company: HappyCo (Product Manager) • Happy Asset, a new product line for multifamily portfolio asset management

-HappyCo's existing platform served property operations but did not address asset management workflows for multifamily portfolios.
+HappyCo's platform served property operations but did not address asset management workflows for multifamily portfolios.
 There was an adjacent customer segment with unmet needs and no product serving them within the HappyCo ecosystem.

 I led discovery with prospective customers in the multifamily asset management space to understand their workflows, pain points and what would make them adopt a new tool.
 I validated demand and defined the minimum viable feature set needed for the first cohort of enterprise customers.